 - A. Nahum is the only entire prophetic book against Assyria in the Old Testament.
-While Jonah also concerned this nation, it is a narrative account rather than a prophetic pronouncement.
-The only other prophets who preached against other nations are Habakkuk (against Babylon) and Obadiah (against Edom).
-These three empires (Assyria, Babylon, Edom) were the major empires that afflicted the Jewish people during the ninth to sixth centuries. - B. Unlike most prophets, the preaching of Nahum was not a call to repentance but rather an announcement of irreversible judgment.
-By Nahum's time Assyria had already filled up her measure of sins in a similar way that Jeremiah would later claim of Judah. - C. The historical fulfillments of Nineveh's destruction are some of the most clearly documented prophetic fulfillments in archaeology today.
-See the accompanying chart, "Fulfillments of Nahum's Prophecies."
+While the Book of Jonah is also concerned with Assyria, it is a narrative account rather than a prophetic pronouncement.
+The only other prophets who preached their entire books against other nations are Habakkuk (against Babylon) and Obadiah (against Edom).
+These three empires (Assyria, Babylon, and Edom) were the major empires that afflicted the Jewish people during the ninth to sixth centuries. - B. Unlike most prophets, the preaching of Nahum was not a call to repentance but rather an announcement of irreversible judgment.
+By Nahum's time, Assyria had already filled up her measure of sins in a similar way that Jeremiah would later claim of Judah. - C. The historical fulfillments of Nineveh's destruction are some of the most clearly documented prophetic fulfillments in archaeology today.
+See the accompanying chart, "Fulfillments of Nahum's Prophecies" (page 626 in these notes).